 Masqueraders trains midshipmen in the theatre arts and produces top-quality collegiate theatre.
 In addition to producing a main stage play in the fall, the group also sponsors additional projects such as one-act plays during the spring.
 Learn more about the Masqueraders at their official webpage.

 Labyrinth, the USNA literary magazine, is the longest-standing midshipman-written, -edited, and -produced publication on the Yard.
 It brings together fiction, poetry, plays, essays, and art by midshipmen from all majors and classes.
 This year's edition even included a CD with original music written and performed by mids.
 Recent student editors have brought new flair and professionalism to the magazine.
-Information about the publication and how to submit original work can be found here.
+Information about the publication and how to submit original work can be found on the The Labyrinth Page.

 The Brady Series